pameck/ascii-clock-face/README.md

 # ascii-clock

-Prints a clock face given a time in the format hh:mm
+Prints a clock face given a time in the format hh:mm.

+- The 'h' represents the hours
+- The 'm' represents the minutes
+- The 'x' represents when the hour and the minute both fall on the same mark

 ## Installation: